If you made any changes in Pure these will be visible here soon.

 Nanomedicine

 Nanotechnologies are transforming the capabilities of medical diagnosis and treatments.
-We are currently producing and functionalising biodegradable nanoparticles to explore their potential for targeted therapy.
-We also study the molecular mechanisms of the antimicrobial functions of the laser produced novel metal nanoparticles.
+We are currently producing and functionalising biodegradable nanoparticles to explore their potential for targeted drug delivery and therapy.

 Source of funding: